-Custer State Park protects 71,000 acres of South Dakota’s most magnificent landscapes.
-It also provides habitat for a dazzling array of wildlife.
-From picturesque drives to multi-day hikes, wildlife viewing to kayaking, campfires under the stars to elegant dining options, Custer has something to please everyone.
+From picturesque drives to multi-day hikes, wildlife viewing to kayaking, campfires under the stars to elegant dining options, pet friendly Custer State Park has something to please everyone — and their pet!

 Pets are welcome throughout Custer State Park, and pet owners are asked to comply with the following rules:

 Clean up and properly dispose of pet waste.

 Do not leave pets unattended in campgrounds, especially if they will disturb others.

 April 1 – Sept 30: Pets must be on a leash no longer than 10 feet when in developed areas, including campgrounds.
 Elsewhere in the park pets must be under immediate control of the owner and at least 200 feet from developed areas and other park users.